Family 'more than outraged' after police officer involved in 2 fatal shootings within year

 Officer had not yet been cleared by ASIRT when he was involved in second killing

 The Calgary police officer who shot and killed Anthony Heffernan in a motel room last year — and has not yet been cleared of wrongdoing — was also involved in the shooting death of another man, according to CBC sources.

-The officer was one of three to fatally shoot Dave McQueen on Jan.
-25, a man in a wheelchair who engaged in a shootout with police.
+The officer was one of three who opened fire on Dave McQueen on Jan.
+25, a man in a wheelchair who was killed after engaging in a shootout with police.

 Less than a year before, that same officer shot Anthony Heffernan four times — including three to the head, according to family — killing him in a hotel room in March 2015.